open-source-tabletop/openfire-gm-halo/halo-firefight-game-module.md

 When making an attack with a weapon with this rule you may choose to make another attack, against the same target, with another weapon with the Dual Wielding special rule.
 If you do so you suffer a -2 modifier to your skill rolls for both attacks.

+### Shield (X)

+This model may ignore the first X points of damage it receives each round.

 ### Swappable

 This weapon may be swapped by models using the rules for weapon swapping.